meivinay/uTask/README.md

                  OR
            uTask -kill "sleepUtility"

-Shortcut Keys for YouTube playback =>
+List Shortcut Keys for YouTube playback =>

 "S"  start/stop OR play/pause
 "N"  jump to Next Video in Playlist